 If you live outside the U.S. and you want to apply for a bank debit card, we will enter your registered agent’s address (available on your Articles of Incorporation/Formation) as the shipping address for your debit card during the bank application process.

 Registered agent service

 We’ll enroll you with a registered agent when your company is formed.
 The fee for the first calendar year is included in your Setup Fee.
 This service will be renewed automatically in following years.

-Your registered agent will provide you with a registered address in Maryland.
+Your registered agent will provide you with a registered address in Delaware.
 This registered address is for limited purposes: legal notices and communications from the government.
 It’s not a general purpose mail-forwarding address for your company and shouldn’t be listed as a company address.
 You will find the address in your Certificate of Incorporation, or in your Certificate of Formation.

-From time to time, your registered agent may contact you directly when the state of Maryland sends you a message via the registered agent, to share key information with you in a timely manner.
+From time to time, your registered agent may contact you directly when the state of Delaware sends you a message via the registered agent, to share key information with you in a timely manner.
 We will receive copy of these notifications as well.

 You will have access to a startup attorneys who can provide a short free consultation and flat-rate legal packages.
 You can contact us after forming your company to get in touch with our partner law firms.